 With Associate Professor Neil McGill, Consultant Rheumatologist at Royal Prince Alfred Hospital, New South Wales, Australia

-Case 1 – A 60 year old male with history excessive alcohol use and hypertension treated with diuretics presents with acutely swollen and painful ankle.
+A 60-year-old male with a history of excessive alcohol use and hypertension treated with diuretics presents with acutely swollen and painful ankle.
 He denies a history of trauma but does have a history of gout.

 History of acutely swollen joint in classical joints (e.g. 1st MTPJ i.e. ‘podagra’) that cleared with anti-inflammatory medications is strongly suggestive